haroflow/go-embed-spa/README.md

 It should open the browser on port 8081 (backend serving embedded SPA).
 You should be able to view a list of items and add random items using go as the backend.

-This binary should contain the whole project, try copying it to another folder and running.
+This binary should contain the whole project, try copying it to another folder/system and running.

 # Notes